kubeflow/katib/README.md

 ## Getting Started

+Please see [here](./examples/v1alpha1/README.md) for more details about katib v1alpha1.
-Please see [README.md](./examples/v1alpha1/README.md) for more details.
+Please see [here](./examples/v1alpha2/README.md) for more details about katib v1alpha2.

 ## Web UI